Level: BS/BA or MS/MA

 Primary duties and responsibilities will include:

-- Developing geoscience-based content for the Critical Issues website, including fact sheets, webinars, and other information products
+Developing geoscience-based content for the Critical Issues website, including webpage content, fact sheets, and other information products

-- Promoting the program’s products and services to decision makers and geoscientists via meetings, webinars, conferences, social media, and other channels
+Promoting the program’s products and services to decision makers and geoscientists via meetings, webinars, conferences, social media, regularly scheduled emails, and other channels

-The successful candidate will be a highly creative communicator who is proficient in traditional and new media and can deliver geoscience information effectively and efficiently to targeted audiences.
-We seek applicants with excellent writing and graphical skills who have experience in web content development and social media, in addition to a broad geoscience background.
+The successful candidate will be a highly creative communicator, proficient in print and online media, who can deliver geoscience information effectively and efficiently to targeted audiences.
+We seek applicants with a broad geoscience background, excellent writing, graphical, and interpersonal communication skills.
 Enthusiasm and team spirit are essential.
-Candidates should have completed or be currently pursuing a Master’s or higher degree.
+Candidates should have completed a Master’s or higher degree, and should already be eligible to work in the United States.

 Interested candidates should submit: